Kurt's Historic Sites

 Photographed July 6, 2007.

 March 2020 marked the 250th anniversary of the Boston Massacre.
 On the night of March 4th, my friend Chris Hall and I attended a presentation by Professor Serena Zabin that was hosted by the Massachusetts Historical Society.
 Zabin’s talk focused on the thesis of her new book, The Boston Massacre: A Family History.
 The following morning, I rode the subway into downtown to watch a graveside wreath-laying ceremony at Granary, put on by the Daughters of the American Revolution.
-These were the last events I attended prior to the closures and shutdowns instituted in response to the COVID-19 pandemic.
+These were the last public events I attended prior to the closures and shutdowns instituted in response to the COVID-19 pandemic.

 Photographed March 5, 2020.